Jumio/mobile-react/README.md

 ```

 ### Using iOS Dynamic Frameworks with React Native Sample App
-Jumio SDK version 3.8.0 and newer use iProov dependencies that need need to be built as dynamic frameworks.
 Since React Native supports only static libraries, a pre-install hook has been added to ensure that pods added as `dynamic_frameworks` are actually built as dynamic frameworks, while all other pods are built as static libraries.

 ```